Gravitational Waves from an Inflation Triggered First-Order Phase Transition: Introduction and summary

 It has been conjectured that a field excursion greater than $M_{\rm Pl}$ cannot come from a consistent theory of quantum gravity \cite{Ooguri:2006in}.
 The signal we are interested in here does not rely on the validity of this conjecture.
 Even in the case of $M\simeq M_{\rm Pl}$, it is enough to have the field excursion {\it comparable} to $M_{\rm Pl}$ (instead of being parametrically larger) to trigger the phase transition we discuss here.

 There are many possible scenarios with significant changes in the dynamics of the spectator sector triggered by the excursion of the inflaton field.
 Perhaps one of the most dramatic possibilities would be a first-order phase transition.
 As a toy model, we could consider the case of a spectator scalar field $\sigma$ with coupling to the inflaton of the form\footnote{It would be clear from the subsequent discussion that much of the conclusions of this paper does not depend on the details of this model.
 We will leave a fuller exploration of the model space for a future work.
 Possible scenarios are also studied in Ref.~\cite{Jiang:2015qor}, where first-order phase transition in the thermal plasma is assumed to present at the beginning of inflation, and in Ref.~\cite{Sugimura:2011tk}, where the inflation starts from a first-order phase transition.
+And in~\cite{Ashoorioon:2015hya,Ashoorioon:2020hln,Ashoorioon:2022raz}, such kind of first-order phase transition happens at the end of inflation.
 Some results about the features of the GW spectrum from first-order phase transition are also studied in Ref.~\cite{Wang:2018caj}. }

-where $m_\sigma \sim \mu$ sets the energy scale of the spectator sector.
-A detailed study of the phase transition dynamics is provided in the appendix of Ref.~\cite{An:2020fff}.
-Here, we give a brief summary of the main results.
-During the inflation, the inflaton can travel a large distance with $\Delta \phi \sim M$.
-A phase transition can be triggered if the change of the inflaton field can take the mass of $\sigma$ to some critical value, typically smaller than $m_\sigma $.
+where $c$ is a dimensionless numerical coefficient.
+During inflation, the sign of the mass square of $\sigma$ flips, which can trigger a phase transition.
+A detailed study of the phase transition dynamics is provided in appendix~\ref{model}.
 There are a couple of general requirements we impose on the spectator sector.
 First of all, by definition, we would consider the inflaton sector dominates the energy density.
 At the same time, we would also focus on the case in which the phase transition is strongly first-order.
 In addition, we would like to be in a scenario in which the true vacuum would take up $O(1)$ fraction of the Hubble volume at the end of the phase transition.
 As shown in Ref.~\cite{An:2020fff}, these requirements can be satisfied with

 where $\beta^{-1} \equiv r_{\rm bubble}$ is the size of the typical bubble at the completion of the phase transition. $H_\star$ is the Hubble at the phase transition $\tau = \tau_\star$.
 For the class of models we consider, we find